CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas: Experiments

 \subsection{Baseline Comparisons}

-\textbf{Four-Person (4P) Personalization.} Most existing personalization methods struggle to scale beyond two persons due to the linear growth in computation and memory with the number of subjects.
-This bottleneck limits their applicability to challenging but relevant real-world use cases, such as 4P personalization.
-In contrast, \methodname{}, enabled by our novel layered canvas, natively supports multi-subject personalization beyond the restrictive two-person setting without any prohibitive overhead.
+\textbf{Four-Person (4P) Personalization.} Most existing personalization methods~\cite{ye2023ip-adapter, StoryMaker, DreamO, qian2025composeme} struggle to scale beyond two persons due to the linear growth in computation and memory with the number of subjects.
+Such a scalability bottleneck limits their applicability to challenging but relevant real-world use cases, such as 4P personalization.
+In contrast, \methodname{}, enabled by our novel layered canvas, naturally supports multi-subject personalization without any prohibitive overhead.